core-interaction/core-interaction.github.io/topic/css/index.md

-The first three targeting methods (`element`, `.class`, `#id`) are listed in increasing order of *specificity*, meaning that a class trumps an element rule, and an ID trumps a class.
+The first three targeting methods (`element`, `.class`, `#id`) are listed in increasing order of [*specificity*](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), meaning that a class trumps an element rule, and an ID trumps a class.
 IDs are thus *more specific* than classes, which are *more specific* than element selectors.
 (And you shouldn’t really use them, but inline styles beat them all.)
 Take this example:

 {% include figure.html src='/example/specificity/demo' height='22em' %}

 You could write a *long* book (and many people have) about CSS specificity—the myriad of ways that some CSS rules take precedent over others.
+It is often one the more frustrating parts (especially when working with legacy code that is poorly considered).
 Suffice it to say *it’s complicated*.
 The easiest way to avoid specificity problems is generally to stay at the same level throughout your HTML, usually by just using classes throughout.